 The road to Racetrack Valley begins near Ubehebe Crater.
-Normally it is recommended for high-clearance vehicles as it can be rough and washboard.
+Normally, it is recommended for high-clearance vehicles with heavy-duty tires as it can be rough and washboard.
 Off-road driving is prohibited as the desert is very fragile and vehicle tracks can remain for years.
 Watch for Joshua trees along the way.
 Often confused with cactus, Joshua trees actually are a type of yucca that can grow up to 30 feet tall.
 Twenty miles in you will reach Teakettle Junction.
 Follow the road straight ahead to the Racetrack playa.
 The road to the left leads into Hidden Valley and connects with the Hunter Mountain road which usually requires 4- wheel-drive to travel.
 Two miles further the short spur road to the right leads to the Ubehebe Lead Mine.
 It operated during the late 1800's and again during World War I.

 After traveling 26 miles you reach the north end of the Racetrack and the Grandstand parking area.
 A short walk out to the Grandstand can be rewarding.
 This large island outcrop of quartz monzonite offers spectacular views of the Racetrack.
 Those interested in a longer hike should try the old miner's trail to Ubehebe Peak.
 This strenuous 6 mile round trip hike involves an elevation gain of 1800 feet.
 Look for this trail west of the Grandstand parking lot.
 The Racetrack is a playa (dry lakebed) about 3 miles long and 2 miles wide.
 At least 10,000 years ago this region underwent climatic changes resulting in cycles of hot, cold and wet periods.
 As the climate changed, the lake evaporated and left behind beige colored mud, at least 1,000 feet thick.